 And the final folder is where the timeline displaying the final result of the template is located.

 So for now, let’s go to the edit folder.
-But first, it might be helpful to check the box that’s labelled “Bin List” in order to easily navigate between folders and timelines.
+But first, it might be helpful to check the box that’s labeled “Bin List” in order to easily navigate between folders and timelines.

 When you enter the text folder you can see that you have multiple timelines each for the different pieces of text found within the template.
 These can each be changed individually by highlighting the text layer here, and changing what the text says from within the inspector window.
 Keep in mind from this section you can also change the font, color, position, as well as a host of other parameters regarding the text in question.
 And as soon as you change the piece of text, it will appear changed as well within the final timeline found within the final folder.